raulsenaferreira/PRDC_2021_SUT_module/README.md

-# Experiments for the paper: Benchmarking Safety Monitors for ImageClassifiers with Machine Learning
+# Experiments for the paper: Benchmarking Safety Monitors for Image Classifiers with Machine Learning

 ## Datasets
 The benchmark datasets applied to these experiments were generated with our data generation module, that can be found in another repository: https://github.com/raulsenaferreira/PRDC_2021_Data_profile_module